TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 This message has three parts:

- 1. The first line tells us the location[^file-locations] as well as the type of error (a deferred type error warning in this case)[^deferred-errors]
+ 1. The first line tells us the location[^file-locations] as well as the type of error (a deferred type error warning)[^deferred-errors]
  2. The second line is the actual error message.
  3. The third, fourth, fifth *and* sixth lines all tell us *where* the error is in our code.